Rescuers look for victims at Cuba hotel after blast kills 22

 Cuba’s national health minister, José Ángel Portal, told The Associated Press the number of injured could rise as the search continues.
 Fire Department Lt.
 Col. Noel Silva said rescue workers were still looking for a large group of people who may be under the rubble.

-The search was to continue through the night.
-The shattered hotel remained cordoned off as workers operated heavy machinery to lift huge pieces of wall and masonry and trucks left the site loaded with rubble.
-Firefighters and rescue workers toiled inside the wreckage.
+The shattered hotel remained cordoned off as workers under the glow of emergency lights operated heavy machinery to lift huge pieces of wall and masonry and trucks left the site loaded with debris.

-Authorities refused to release the names of the dead, even to their relatives.
-Authorities placed emergency lights at the site and brought in trained dogs to help in the search.

 Rescuers declined to answer questions because the authorities had ordered them not to to avoid confusion.